 A New Big Data Infrastructure Choice

-Not only does OpenMetal fuse the best capabilities of traditional public cloud, private cloud, and bare metal, into a on-demand, hosted private cloud platform.
+Not only does OpenMetal fuse the best capabilities of traditional public cloud, private cloud, and bare metal, into an on-demand, hosted private cloud platform.
 It is built on top of OpenStack to take advantage of open source technology integrations.

 Each OpenMetal Cloud starts with a Cloud Core of three bare metal dedicated servers, Ceph storage, and the most commonly needed standard features right out of the box.
 This results in a rapidly deployable and scalable single-tenant environment.
 It’s a best-of-ALL-worlds approach that blurs the lines between the common big data infrastructure options above.